Uyiosa joined our social enterprise course in 2018 and has now been awarded €5000 to get his business idea off the ground...Read Story

 MiFriendly Cities is offering refugees, migrants and asylum seekers the opportunity to join an accredited course with experienced researchers from […]Read Post

-Reflecting on 6 months of developing MiFriendly Cities in Coventry, Birmingham and Wolverhampton
+Reflecting on 6 months of MiFriendly Cities in the West Midlands

 October 25, 2018